SteeltoeOSS/Documentation/api/v4/management/httpexchanges.md

 The Steeltoe HTTP Exchanges endpoint provides the ability to view the last several requests sent to your application.

-When you activate this endpoint, an `IHttpExchangesRepository` implementation is registered; it stores HTTP request/response information in memory, and can be retrieved by using the endpoint.
+When you activate this endpoint, an `IHttpExchangesRepository` implementation is registered, which stores HTTP request/response information in memory.
+This endpoint provides access to that information.

 ## Configure Settings